aardlyworthit/Search-and-Destroy-v3.0/HELP.md

 - '**nx-**' runs to previous room.
 - If you don't use 'go' first, 'nx' and 'nx-' will both run to the first room on the list (same as 'go').
 It sometimes messes up and runs you to the second room in the list instead, so 'nx-' to go back.
 Technically a bug and is fixable, but not without rewriting a bunch of crap and IMHO not worth it.

+### Quests
+- '**xq**' reloads your quest info.
+- Commands (go, nx, etc.) work as you'd expect.
+- There is no 'goto questor' and no 'default questor' setting; this is intentional.
+If you can't even find the questor, you don't need S&D — you need to go through the Academy and learn basic gameplay.

 ### "qw" (quick where) command:
 - '**qw**' gets results for your currently-targeted cp mob.
 - '**qw** \<**mobname**\>' gets results for given mobname.
 Use this when the auto-guesser fails.